ryanozx/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Add tags to `Person`.
     * Pros: Memory efficient
     * Cons: Mutable `Person` can affect implementation of potential redo and undo commands.

+### Find leave by period feature

+#### Implementation
+`FindLeaveByPeriodCommand` is implemented similar to `FindCommand`.
+It uses a `LeaveInPeriodPredicate` as the predicate to filter the leaves list.

+The predicate can be in 1 of 4 possible states
+* Return true for all leaves - no start and end date is supplied for the query
+* Return true for all leaves with at least one day in the period [start, end] inclusive - both start and end dates are supplied for the query
+* Return true for all leaves with at least one day occurring on or after the query start date - only the start date is supplied for the query
+* Return true for all leaves with at least one day occurring on or before the query end date - only the end date is supplied for the query

+The following sequence diagram shows how `FindLeaveByPeriodCommand` executes.
+<puml src="diagrams/FindLeaveInPeriodSequenceDiagram.puml", width="550"></puml>

+A LeaveInPeriodPredicate is constructed from the query supplied by the user, defining both a start (if provided) and end (if provided).
+When the command is executed, the model's FilteredLeaveList is updated to only returns leaves that satisfy the predicate.

 ### Import file